jsuarez-dev/PicShare-project/README.md

-In this class we use the User model that come with Django, and we create super user with `python manage.py createsuperuser` and also we delete the model user that qwe create tu use the user model that django give to us.
+In this class we use the User model that come with Django, and we create super user with `python manage.py createsuperuser` and also we delete the model user that we create tu use the user model that django give to us.

 ### Class 9:

+In this class we create new app named _users_ and in this app we define a new model named Profile which is created with a proxy (like copy) from the user default model.